-Artificial Neural Networks (ANNs) are recognized as new vehicles for enhancing the speed, accuracy and flexibility of RF/microwave modeling and CAD.
-ANN has been applied to modeling and design of microstrip and CPW circuits, multilayer interconnects, embedded passives, printed antennas, LTCC circuits, semiconductor devices, filters, power amplifiers and more.
-This short course presents the fundamentals of ANN for RF and microwave design, application examples, and emerging trends and directions.
+Artificial Neural Networks (ANNs) are recognized as new v hicles for enhancing the speed, accuracy and flexibility of RF/microwave modeling and CAD.
+ANN has been applied modeling and design of microstrip and CPW circuits, multilayer interconnects, embedded passives, printed antennas, LTCC circuits, semiconductor devices, filters, power amplified and more.
+This short course presents the fundamentals of ANN for RF and microwave design, application examples, a emerging trends and directions.